drkhodakarami/drkhodakarami.github.io/wiki/Inventory.md

 This class provides constructors to initialize the inventory with a specified size or with a predefined set of `ItemStack` items, along with a predicate for validation.
 It overrides the `isValid` method to utilize the predicate for determining the validity of items in slots.

-Usage of this class is ideal in scenarios where inventory slots require specific validation logic, such as restricting certain items to specific slots based on custom rules.</p>
+Usage of this class is ideal in scenarios where inventory slots require specific validation logic, such as restricting certain items to specific slots based on custom rules.

 ---
 ---